im95able/Str2D/README.md

 Taking this into consideration there are, to my knowledge, two types which model `SegmentHeader` concept.

 ### Small Segment Header
-Inside itself, stores only a pointer to a segment.
+Stores only a pointer to a segment.
 Exactly next to the memory allocated for the segmented, there is an area of memory allocated for the two indices.

 ### Big Segment Header
-Inside itself, stores only both the pointer to a segment, and two indices indicating begininng and ending.
+Stores both the pointer to a segment, and the two indices indicating begininng and ending.

+Smaller header means smaller index.
+On the other hand, one extra cache miss which might occur, when we need to find the beginning or the ending of user data, mean that almost all operations are slower wth small than big segment header(this will be shown in Benchmarks section).
+By default the library uses big headers; if the need arises, another type which satisfies `SegmentHeader` concept can easily replace the default.

 # Memory